Barbed Wire in Aphrodite’s Garden

 Irakles and Fulya (In a Private Cove)

-She wiggled, opened her eyes and drew the coat over her leg.
-“I don’t know why I’m doing this.”
-She scanned the horizon.
-“I’ll get sucked under by the waves.”
+She opened her eyes and tugged the coat over her leg.
+“I don’t know why I’m doing this.
+I’m sure I'll get sucked under.”

 “Here’s the plan.
 You’ll wade in towards me.
 First, you’ll put your face into the water and blow bubbles.
 Then, you’re going to hold your breath and let yourself sink, eyes closed of course, so you can feel how easily you float.
 Then I’m going to pull you towards me so you can feel the water rushing against your face.
 Ready?”